lambdaclass/guidelines/README.md

 * Fill the `description` field at the top of the repo page.
 * Write a decent README.
 * A good readme starts with a succint description (one or two sentences) and, when possible, a very short and illustrative example use.
 The rest of the details go after this header.
-* Use continuous integration, most likely travis.org.
+* Use continuous integration, most likely travis-ci.com or jenkins.io.
 * Make a good balance of features vs maintenance.
 Maintenance details usually matter more than adding a lot of features.

 ## Erlang projects